duspeccoll/ao_mods/README.md

 * **Create Digital Object** creates a new digital object using the item's title and component ID as the digital object's title and identifier, and will then link it to the item as its representative digital object.
 * **Update Digital Object** checks to see if the item has an External Document whose title is "Special Collections @ DU" (indicating a link to the repository); if the representative digital object's identifier does not match the location of that External Document, clicking the button will update the identifier to match the Islandora link.

+### Creating a new digital object from an item

 ![Create Digital Object screenshot](docs/create_digital_object.png)

+### Updating an existing digital object from an item

 ![Update Digital Object screenshot](docs/update_digital_object.png)

+### The finished product, with flash message indicating success

 ![Finished product](docs/flash_message.png)